ernitishkumar/wordcount/README.md

 6. Open GlobalResources.java file change the value of FILE_PATH with the text file containing valid english words to be searched for words.
 7. navigate back to wordcount folder
 8. Run following command "mvn compile"
 9. Then run "mvn clean package" .
-This command will package the project into a jar file with name wordcount-jar-with-dependencies.jar in target forlder of the current directory.
+This command will package the project into a jar file with name nitishsAwesomeProject.jar in target forlder of the current directory.

 <h2> Running the Project <h2>